sronilsson/simba/docs/Pose_config.md

 We strongly recommend using SimBA with a [16-body-part, 2 animal, pose-configuration setting](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling).
 Besides this body-part configuration, SimBa also comes with several other other pre-generated pose-configuration settings which can be selected in the [Create Project](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-1-generate-project-config) menu.

 Furthermore, users can also define their own pose-configuration settings and use any number of body-part configuration in SimBA. **CAUTION**: When users create projects with user-defined body part configurations, SimBA calculates fewer features for the machine models and this may negatively affect the prediction performance.
-Thus, if users **can** use the suggested [16-body-part, 2 animal, pose-configuration setting](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling) we recommend doing so.
+Thus - *if users have the option* - we suggest that the [16-body-part, 2 animal, pose-configuration setting](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling) us used.
 Click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/features_user_defined_pose_config.csv) for a list of the features that SimBA calculates based on user-defined pose configurations.

 # Create a new user-defined pose-configuration